OdoJoe/D15-Movie-Lovers-Blog/README.md

 - PLACEHOLDER FOR SCREENSHOTS
 * A total of 4 Blog Posts will be shown before pagination moves further Blog Posts to a new page
 - PLACEHOLDER FOR SCREENSHOTS
-* User is notified that their comment is submitted for authorisation
-- PLACEHOLDER FOR SCREENSHOTS
 * Once the comment has been submitted the User also has the option to edit the comment or delete the comment
 - PLACEHOLDER FOR SCREENSHOTS